-With a broad range of products from Consumer Health, Medical Devices, Vision to Pharmaceuticals, Johnson & Johnson is committed to supporting people throughout their lives and pursuing a holistic approach to care: from prevention to diagnostics and therapy.
+With a broad range of products from MedTech, Vision to Pharmaceuticals, Johnson and Johnson is committed to supporting people throughout their lives and pursuing a holistic approach to care: from prevention to diagnostics and therapy.
 We embrace research and science to advance the health and well-being of people.
 To act with open hearts and minds is what inspires and unites us.
 We create an environment where diverse perspectives and an open dialogue are encouraged, allowing our employees to develop.
 By fostering collaboration across sectors, functions and with strategic partners we act as one J&J UK towards the local communities and the outside world.

 Three brothers, Robert Wood Johnson, James Wood Johnson and Edward Mead Johnson, found Johnson & Johnson in New Brunswick, New Jersey, U.S.